lsrocha/eur-to-brl/README.md

 # eur-to-brl

-`eur-to-brl` is a command-line (CLI) tool designed to assist users in converting Euro (EUR) amounts to Brazilian Real (BRL) using official exchange rates provided by the [Brazilain Central Bank](https://www.bcb.gov.br/en) and the [European Central Bank](https://www.ecb.europa.eu).
+`eur-to-brl` is a command-line (CLI) tool designed to assist users in converting Euro (EUR) amounts to Brazilian Real (BRL) using official exchange rates provided by the [Brazilian Central Bank](https://www.bcb.gov.br/en) and the [European Central Bank](https://www.ecb.europa.eu).
 The tool is particularly tailored for individuals and businesses preparing income reports in compliance with tax regulations defined by the [Brazilian Federal Revenue Service](https://www.gov.br/receitafederal/).

 > ⚠ **Disclaimer**: **This project is currently in the alpha stage** and may contain errors or incomplete functionality. **Ensure results are reviewed by a qualified fiscal advisor before using them for official income reports**.